modtronix-com/esp32MX-E/examples/idf/README.md

 They have been built using **v4.0**, with Long Term Support by Espressif.
 For details on installing the development environment, see this page:
 https://docs.espressif.com/projects/esp-idf/en/v4.0/get-started/index.html
-It might also work with the latest stable realease, but if this is not v4.0, it means we did not test these examples with it:
+It might also work with the latest stable realease.
+We have however currently only tested it with v4.0:
 https://docs.espressif.com/projects/esp-idf/en/stable/get-started/

+As mentioned in the "Get ESP-IDF" section, the best way to get it is to use the GIT command:
+`git clone -b v4.0 --recursive https://github.com/espressif/esp-idf.git`